svsticky/CommitteeClash/README.md

 - For development: `npm run dev`
 - For production: `npm run prod`

-To delete images and containers, use the following command: `npm run down`
+To delete images and containers, use one of the following commands: `npm run down-dev` or `npm run down-prod`.

 # Development